Frequently Asked Questions - Tax

 5. What types of purchases are eligible for the sales tax exemption?

-The University’s consumer’s certificate of exemption is only valid for purchases made and paid for directly by the University.
+The university’s Consumer Certificate of Exemption is only valid for purchases made and paid for directly by the university.
 P-Card and T-Card purchases are eligible for this exemption as well.
 However, if an employee uses a personal credit or debit card to pay a hotel bill or make another kind of business purchase on behalf of the university, sales tax is due and payable on that transaction.

 6. Are student organizations and club bank accounts exempt from sales taxes?

-Currently, the University is only exempt from sales tax on purchases made in the states of Florida.
-Purchases that are made and delivery is taken in other states, including P-Card or T-Card transactions, are subject to the applicable sales tax of that state.
+Currently, the university is only exempt from sales tax on purchases made in the state of Florida.
+Purchases that are made and delivered in other states, including P-Card or T-Card transactions, are subject to the applicable sales tax of that state.

 1. What criteria must activities meet to be considered unrelated business income?